Gabriel Gerig earns full ride to Harvard

-RIVIERA BEACH, Fla. — Gabriel Gerig has earned a full ride to Harvard.
+WEST PALM BEACH, Fla. — Gabriel Gerig has earned a full ride to Harvard University.

 Gerig, who came from Venezuela five years ago with his family, is the first student from Inlet Grove Community High School, a charter school in Riviera Beach, to be accepted into an Ivy League school.